ikuhamada/state-doc/Examples/CMD/index.rst

 Cell optimization
 -----------------

-As in the example of silicon, we manually change the in-plane lattice parameter (a and b) by 0.02 Bohr as
+Go to the subdirectory ``Opt/`` and as in the example of silicon, we manually change the in-plane lattice parameter (a and b) by 0.02 Bohr as

 .. code:: bash